 Preparing the samples is simple; dust deposits may be collected by touching the deposit with the sticky surface of an adhesive label.
 Alternatively, a label can be left sticky-side-up for several weeks until a sample accumulates.
 Once a sample is collected, the label may be attached to the back of a microscope slide so that it can be stored and examined.
 Samples can be prepared for multiple areas to compare dust levels in various parts of a collection.

 Choosing a Vacuum for Collections Care

 A good vacuum is the most effective way to manage dust.
-Choosing a vacuum for collections care is very different than picking one for facilities maintenance; there are many brands and models, from hip-vacuum to backpack and floor styles, and the style chosen will vary depending upon the needs and budget of the collection.
-In general, the following features are important to look for when choosing a vacuum:
+There are many brands and models available, from hip-vacuum to backpack and floor styles, and the style chosen will vary depending upon the needs and budget of the collection.
+In general, the following features are important to look for when choosing a collections care vacuum:

-- Variable suction—cleaning fragile objects will necessitate using less suction than more stable items
+Variable suction—cleaning fragile objects will require less suction than more stable items

 It is important to note that having an efficient HVAC system with a HEPA filter can also drastically reduce dust.
 This doesn’t replace the need to vacuum, but it does help to control the amount of dust in collections.